Denali National Park

 - Can I also purchase a ticket on the spot?
 35% are available for walk-in purchase at Wilderness Access Center (within two days of shuttle departure).
 However, it's highly recommended to make reservations online.

 - Which bus should I take?
 For your own (off-trail) hiking activities it's always the shuttle (transit) bus.
 You can get off anywhere you like and ride back for free.
 Just wait along the park road.

 - Can I really get off the shuttle bus anywhere I want?
 Yes, just tell the driver.
 The drivers are also excellent at wildlife spotting.
 That means you may get off, right after the spotted something.
 The tour buses only run twice a day and are usually fully booked.

-- Do the shuttle driver really not narrate at all?
-In fact, almost all of the shuttle drivers do narrate.
+- Do the shuttle drivers really not narrate at all?
+In fact, almost all of the shuttle drivers do narrate and not only the tour bus drivers.
 And most of them are good.
-That means, you can ignore the official statement and learn a lot about Denali even on the shuttle buses.
+That means you can ignore the official statement and learn a lot about Denali even on the shuttle buses.

 General Tips / Facts

 - To avoid crowds in peak season avoid the popular bus tours.
 Plan your own activities like the Savage River hike or wilderness hikes and walks.